nikoden-io/nikoden-io/README.md

 📈 As for team management, I guide us through a customized Agile-like workflow.
 But I believe management goes beyond issuing directives.
 It's about understanding and supporting each unique member of our team 🌈.
 Recognizing everyone's strengths has been the key to our shared success 🏆.

-💡 Today, I'm more than just a tech lead with a knack for React/React Native and TypeScript.
-I strive to be the person who champions his team, ensuring that everyone feels valued.

 🤝 If you're intrigued by my journey or see the potential for us to create something amazing together, don't hesitate to reach out.
 Let's connect!

 I am always seeking new challenges and opportunities to expand my skills and knowledge, and I am excited to see what the future holds in this dynamic and ever-changing field.